 Fish n’ Chips

-As far as London special food goes fish and chips is at the top of most people’s lists.
-You can get this in almost any pub in London (look out for beer-battered fish and chips.
-But if you want the best, then go to Poppie’s of London.
+Regarding incredible food in the UK, fish and chips are at the top of most people’s lists.
+You can get the dish in almost any pub in London—look out for beer-battered fish and chips.
+The best of the best is served at Poppie’s of London.

-If you want to eat your chippy tea like a brit then you need to order it with mushy peas, salt, and vinegar.
+Don’t forget to order your chippy tea with mushy peas, salt, and vinegar.